emmajanedrews/base-template/_posts/2017-08-15-why-its-important-to-work-with-an-experienced-agent.md

 ---
 layout: post
-title: Why It's Important to Work with an Experienced Agent
+title: Why It's Important to Work With an Experienced Agent
 tags:
-  - Market Update
   - Real Estate
-  - Buyer Tips
-  - Home Seller Tips
 excerpt: >-
   Today I wanted to breakdown why it is essential that you use an experienced, professional agent for your real estate transaction.